dftbplus/dftbplus/INSTALL.rst

     -DLAPACK_LIBRARY_DIR=/opt/custom-openblas

-  Setting those variables is not necessary, though, if the right search path is already present in the ``CMAKE_PREFIX_PATH`` environment variable.
+  Setting those variables is not normally necessary, if the right search path is already present in the ``CMAKE_PREFIX_PATH`` environment variable.

 * If the configuration was successful, start the build by ::